RNIB Read is lucky enough to have the support of amazing celebrities.

 Photo credit: John Swannell

-Hollywood A-lister Michael Sheen recorded lines from well known children’s books for RNIB.
+Hollywood A-lister Michael Sheen took part in a very special mass recording of “Alice’s Adventures in Wonderland” for RNIB Read 2013.
+He has also recorded lines from well known children’s books for RNIB.
 The magical excerpts in a host of different voices were played at RNIB Read’s 2012 Literary Wonderland event in London.

 We have to hand it to Ollie who was game for anything at RNIB Read’s mass recording of “Alice’s Adventures in Wonderland” at Waterloo station in 2013.
 The Made in Chelsea and Celebrity Big Brother star dressed up as the Mad Hatter while he recorded his passage – in his very own distinctive style.

-CILIP Carnegie Prize winning author Patrick Ness is on board with a very secret project for RNIB Read 2013.
-The super creative writer of teenage and adult fiction has written RNIB a brand new work of fiction that is going to be performed in London in the height of the summer.
-We will release more information over the coming weeks, but it promises to be spectacular.
+Double CILIP Carnegie Prize winning author Patrick Ness took part in a very special project for RNIB Read 2013.
+The super creative writer of teenage and adult fiction wrote RNIB a brand new work of fiction that was then voiced by Christopher Eccleston and performed at Camden Roundhouse in London in a unique sensory experience.

 Patrick Ness is the author of “The Chaos Walking” and “A Monster Calls”.